simeononsecurity/simeononsecurity.ch/content/articles/developing-secure-browsing-habits-for-a-safer-online-experience/index.en.md

 **Malware** and **ransomware** are malicious programs that infect your devices and steal your sensitive data or hold it for ransom.
 Malware can be spread through infected emails, downloads, or websites, while ransomware typically enters your system through a security vulnerability or a phishing attack.

 To avoid malware and ransomware, you should take steps to protect your devices and data.
-This includes avoiding downloading software or files from untrusted websites, using **antivirus software** to scan your device regularly, and **backing up** your data regularly.
-In the event that your device is infected with malware or ransomware, having a backup of your data can help you avoid paying the ransom and losing your valuable information.
+This includes avoiding downloading software or files from untrusted websites, using **antivirus software** to scan your device regularly, and **backing up** your data regularly. if your device is infected with malware or ransomware, having a backup of your data can help you avoid paying the ransom and losing your valuable information.

 #### Staying Safe on Social Media